tindyc/quizijuana/README.md

 * [Gitpod](https://gitpod.io/) - workspace for development the project.

-* [GitHub](https://github.com/) - hosting site for storing code for the proejct with Github Pages used to deply the live site.
+* [GitHub](https://github.com/) - hosting site for storing code for the project with Github Pages used to deploy the live site.

-* Google Chrome DevTools - used for inspecting elements in finding issues and bugs and testing responsiveness of the project.
+* [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used for inspecting elements in finding issues and bugs and testing responsiveness of the project.

 * [Am I Responsive](http://ami.responsivedesign.is/)- site used to create multi-device image to illustrate responsiveness